srinidhi-ramanujam/quant-magic-SandP-500/README.md

 ### Security & Configuration
 - Required environment variables: `AZURE_OPENAI_ENDPOINT`, `AZURE_OPENAI_API_KEY`, `AZURE_OPENAI_DEPLOYMENT_NAME` (plus optional embeddings deployment).
 - Store secrets in local env files or shell profiles and validate setup with `python -m src.cli --test-entity-extraction --use-llm`.
+- When Azure credentials are present, entity extraction and template selection use GPT-5 automatically; if credentials or network access are missing, the system logs a warning and falls back to deterministic templates without failing requests.

 ---